com-lihaoyi/mill/readme.md

 the `Target`s you can run.

 A `Target`'s position in the module hierarchy tells you many things.
-For example, a `Target` at position `Core.test.compile` would:
+For example, a `Target` at position `core.test.compile` would:

-- Cache output metadata at `out/Core/test/compile/meta.json`
+- Cache output metadata at `out/core/test/compile/meta.json`

-- Output files to the folder `out/Core/test/compile/dest/`
+- Output files to the folder `out/core/test/compile/dest/`

-- Be runnable from the command-line via `mill Core.test.compile`
+- Be runnable from the command-line via `mill core.test.compile`

-- Be referenced programmatically (from other `Target`s) via `Core.test.compile`
+- Be referenced programmatically (from other `Target`s) via `core.test.compile`

 From the position of any `Target` within the object hierarchy, you immediately know how to run it, find it's output files, find any caches, or refer to it from